 The giant Walthamstow hub was always going to have big plans on Paddy’s Day.
 Grab a chaser of Irish Whiskey and get involved in the live Irish dancing to a live Irish band.
 DJs are playing until 1am, so you’re bound to have a lively night celebrating the Emerald Isle this St Patrick’s Day in London.
 Find out more and book your spot here.

 Ways to celebrate St Patrick’s Day in London at the weekend

-Ireland might be second in the table, but if results go the right way, the trophy may be covered in green this year.
-So, you better get in front of a screen, sip down on some Guinness and cheer on the team right up until the 80th minute.
+Currently, Ireland top the table at the Six Nations, and Saturday March 18 marks the final weekend of action.
+So, you better get in front of a screen, sip down on some Guinness and cheer on the team right up until the 80th minute in their crunch tie against England.
 On the last day, anything can happen.
-Ireland vs Scotland takes place at 4:45pm on March 19.
+These London venues are the best place to catch the action, save from the Aviva Stadium in Dublin, of course.
+Ireland vs England takes place at 5pm on March 18.

-10. Take part in the London St Patrick’s Day run (Hyde Park, 11am)
+15. Take part in the London St. Patrick’s Day run (Hyde Park, 11am)

 Horrifying to many, but a 5k run around Hyde Park on Saturday morning may be the perfect way to get yourself in the spirit for a weekend of celebration.
-We’re forecast for lots of sun this weekend, and a run around the greenery in the springtime is sure to get those endorphins going for your parties later in the day.
-Book your space here.
+Or sweat that alcohol out your system.
+If you’re continuing the partying later on Saturday a run around the greenery in the springtime is sure to get those endorphins going for your festivities.